sebastien-plutniak/archeofrag.gui/README.md

 ![](inst/www/general-idea.png)

-The [TSAR](https://doi.org/10.1016/j.jas.2021.105501) method (Topological Study of Archaeological Refitting) is a set of methods includes functions to evaluate and validate the distinction between archaeological spatial units (e.g. layers) from the distribution and the topology of the refitting relationships between the fragments of objects contained in these units.
+The [TSAR](https://doi.org/10.1016/j.jas.2021.105501) method (Topological Study of Archaeological Refitting) is a set of methods to evaluate and validate the distinctions between archaeological spatial units (e.g. layers) from the distribution and the topology of the refitting relationships between the fragments of objects contained in these units.
 This method is implemented in the [`archeofrag`](https://github.com/sebastien-plutniak/archeofrag) R package, which is complemented by a GUI application, [`archeofrag.gui`](https://analytics.huma-num.fr/Sebastien.Plutniak/archeofrag/).
 This R Shiny application implements and extend `archeofrag` functionalities, making the exploration of refitting dataset fast and easy.